 My school signed up for Musical Explorers, but another teacher at the school is implementing the curriculum with my students.
 Do I have to apply and attend professional development?

 If there are multiple teachers in your school who are interested in implementing the curriculum, only one representative should apply on behalf of the whole school.
 The application will have an option to indicate other participating teachers.
-Only teachers implementing the curriculum directly with students are considered participating teachers and must attend the required professional development workshops and the concerts.
+Only teachers implementing the curriculum with students directly are considered participating teachers and must attend the required professional development workshops and the concerts.
 Teachers attending the concerts but not implementing the curriculum are considered chaperones.

 Why do I need to select a first, second, and third choice for the concert?

 Each year, we ask teachers to increase their availability by picking a first, second, and third choice for concerts.
-In the event that we have accepted your application into the program but we are unable to seat your school in your first choice concert date, we will automatically attempt to seat your school for your second or third choice concert.
+In the event that we have accepted your application into the program, but we are unable to seat your school in your first choice of concert date, we will automatically attempt to seat your school for your second or third choice concert.
 Please hold all three of your preferred concert dates until you receive confirmation of concert date and time from Carnegie Hall.

 My class size went up or down since I applied.
 What do I do?